 The moment we have all been waiting for has finally arrived!
 The moment Gideon’s name is forever cemented as a warrior of the one, true God!
 It’s a pretty enthralling moment to see the hero finally come to form.
-It’s the peak of his origin story and a moment that will have a rippling effect not only throughout the surrounding lands, but throughout history.
+It’s the peak of his origin story and a moment that will have a rippling effect throughout history.
 Before we get ahead of ourselves, let’s check out the text for this week starting in verse 19 of Chapter 7:

 “So Gideon and the hundred men who were with him came to the outskirts of the camp at the beginning of the middle watch, when they had just posted the watch; and they blew the trumpets and smashed the pitchers that were in their hands.
 When the three companies blew the trumpets and broke the pitchers, they held the torches in their left hands and the trumpets in their right hands for blowing, and cried, “A sword for the LORD and for Gideon!”
 Each stood in his place around the camp; and all the army ran, crying out as they fled.
 When they blew 300 trumpets, the LORD set the sword of one against another even throughout the whole army; and the army fled as far as Beth-shittah toward Zererah, as far as the edge of Abel-meholah, by Tabbath.”
 (NASB Judges 7:19-22)

 Lastly, this plan made it loud and clear who defeated the Midianites: the God of Israel.
-The Hebrew 300 literally shouted “For the LORD and for Gideon” before the Midianite soldiers unintentionally killed each other in the confusion of it all.
+The Kosher 300 literally shouted “For the LORD and for Gideon” before the Midianite soldiers unintentionally killed each other in the confusion of it all.
 It was their anthem of triumph over their enemies as God made them His footstool.
-It was a declaration on both Gideon and God’s part: let my people go.
-And let go the Midianites did, as a matter of fact they fled in fear.
+It was a declaration on both Gideon and God’s part: let my people go and let go the Midianites did.
+As a matter of fact, they fled in fear.
 Talk about a reversal!

 The battle took place during “the beginning of the middle watch” and middle watch is from 12am to 4am.
-So around that time frame, Gideon’s men attacked the enemy camp and awoke them in their sleep as they bellowed downward from the hills those deafening noises as they were instructed.
+So around that time frame, Gideon’s men attacked the enemy camp and awoke them in their sleep as they bellowed downward from the hills with those deafening noises as they were instructed.
 The enemy army fleeing to “Beth-shittah toward Zererah” with some going even farther to “the edge of Abel-meholah, by Tabbath.”
 This was not a good day for the Midianites or anyone opposing Israel for that matter.
-They just showed how a couple kids from band class missing a couple keys can take out an entire army under God’s guidance.
 Things will never be the same from this pivotal point onward.

-This moment in history is what has made Gideon such a popular figure of reverence in military history, since this great battle.
-In the 12th-century Prefatio de Almeria, the author describes a Count Ponce de Cabrera as
+This moment in history is what has made Gideon such a popular figure of reverence in military history.
+In the 12th-century, a poet in his poem Prefatio de Almeria describes a Count Ponce de Cabrera as